Hello and welcome to this

 circumstances beyond my control).

-I've now finished writing the ninth book
+I've now almost finished writing the tenth book,

-Hopefully it'll be ready for either Christmas
+and hopefully it'll be ready for early 2019.

 One of those adlinks which can take you straight there is directly beneath these words.